 Thus, it’s complicated to build a solution that will be well-optimized for each and every user.
 Besides, there are other things you should consider before starting the development.

 So before reviewing the functionality, let’s tackle some other points that are essential for on-demand streaming platform development.

 Monetization Models 💲

-One of the first questions all business-incubators will tell you to think of is How do I make money with my idea?
+One of the first questions all business-incubators will tell you to think about is: How do I make money with my idea?